aj9045/Simple-Name-Generator/README.md

 ### Simple Name Generator

-Using ReactJS tutorial base to create a simple name generator using preselected names, both first and last, from two CSV files.
+Used ReactJS to create a simple name generator using preselected names, both first and last, from two CSV files.

 `npm install`